Developing selection criteria

 Adapted from: Villiers, Ann D. (1996) How to write Selection Criteria: Improving Your Chances of Being Shortlisted for a Job, 2nd edition, Hawker, ACT

-If you require assistance establishing selection criteria, please contact your HR Consultant.
+If you require assistance establishing selection criteria, please contact your HR Business Partner.